haskell-servant/haskell-servant.github.io/posts/2018-07-12-servant-dsl-typelevel.md

   constructs.

-This effectively means that we won't have a single type to represent all the vald "endpoint descriptions".
+This effectively means that we won't have a single type to represent all the valid "endpoint descriptions".
 Instead, with this approach, we will be able to process any "reasonable" combination of "endpoint components".
 The `Expr` typeclass below is exactly what lets us say what is a valid endpoint description and what isn't.
 Using their approach for our expressions would look like this: